MicrosoftDocs/win32/desktop-src/CoreAudio/osd.md

 ---
-Description: 'This sample uses the Core Audio APIs to implement an on-screen display that shows volume changes to the output stream that plays through the default audio-rendering endpoint device.' ms.assetid: '33a1e843-f7c7-4da9-a51e-83a3f0a6ac70'
+Description: This sample uses the Core Audio APIs to implement an on-screen display that shows volume changes to the output stream that plays through the default audio-rendering endpoint device. ms.assetid: 33a1e843-f7c7-4da9-a51e-83a3f0a6ac70
 title: OSD
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OSD